KajetanKucharczyk/ReactStyledComponents/README.md

 -> Displaying action button on the right and animations\
 -> Opening image in article view with animation.

-I have done 'Displaying mobile button and animation' in  another project: [Home Page in React](http://kkucharczyk.pl/react/#/) in mobile view (displaying mobile manu).
+I have done 'Displaying mobile button and animation' in  another project: [Home Page in React](http://kkucharczyk.pl/react/#/) in mobile view (displaying mobile manu) and back button in opening article on 'Modele' page.